 Investing in equities has always required riding out the ups and downs.
 The same goes for turbulence—it’s a normal part of air travel that travelers know they may encounter.
 And unless it’s severe, you may not feel it.
 The 24-hour cable news cycle repeatedly declares heightened volatility to be the “new reality.”

 In reality, the market has experienced intra-year dips annually for decades now, even in the years that it showed positive year-end returns.
-Volatility of the type we recently experienced happens more frequently than many realize.
+Volatility happens more frequently than many realize.

 Over the past 20 years, the S&P 500 Index has shown declines every year (FIGURE 1).
 In most, it recovered and ended in positive territory.
 In others, it didn’t rebound.
 But each year there was at least some point at which equities were down.

 This seemingly unpredictable market cycle of gains and losses has investors asking, “How can we prepare for what comes next week, next month, or next year?”
 Plain and simple: develop a solid financial plan, stick with it, and resist the urge to panic.

 Intra-Year Dips in the S&P 500 Index Happen Frequently

 Past performance does not guarantee future results.
 Indices are unmanaged and not available for direct reinvestment.
 Assumes reinvestment of capital gains and dividends and no taxes.
 Drawdown refers to the largest market drop from peak to trough during the calendar year.

 Just as those boarding a flight need to take heed and obey the rules and regulations of the flight, so, too, do investors when it comes to adhering to a financial plan.
 Haven’t checked your plan out in a while?
 Maybe the time is right to review it with a financial professional.
 Together, you can reassess your investment situation and risk tolerance.